 - I actively continue my ongoing education from 40-educational credits to 60- educational credits per year.

-- I am a highly respected doctor, clinician, researcher, and authored 19 scientific publications in medical journals and presented at national and international medical conferences.
+- I am a highly respected doctor, clinician, clinical researcher, and authored 19 scientific publications in medical journals and presented at national and international medical conferences.

 - I have earned and received multiple accolades that include the following:

 - Phi Beta Kappa, Honors in Liberal Scholarship

 - Phi Kappa Phi, Honors in Scholastic Achievement